Need tips to get motivated and stay focused on work, workouts or healthy eating? Get actionable tips in this post!

 - Long term: Running your first marathon.
 Short term: Increase your weekly mileage.

 This not only helps me stay focused, it helps me get realistic about how much time different tasks will takes.
 That, in turn, helps me get more realistic about when I can accomplish the goals I’m working towards.
+It’s also really important to finish a project (or tangible task) before moving to the next one.
+Consistency is key.

 Create structure and accountability